 No, blocking, moving and deleting the dasHost.exe file is unnecessary if it is not fake, as you can disrupt the system.
 In particular, when connecting devices, you may have problems using them.

-If you are convinced that the file is not a virus, then you should allow this process to work, since the dasHost.exe process is completely safe and is a file from Microsoft that is used to connect devices to Windows 11/10.
+If you are convinced that the file is not a virus, then you should allow this process to work since the dasHost.exe process is entirely safe and is a file from Microsoft that is used to connect devices to Windows 11/10.